Cyber Vision New UI

 • assetName

-• center-id=uuid of center
+• center-id: UUID of the center

 • sensorNames

-• vulnNumber: for example, CVE-2023-10025.
+• vulnNumber: For example, CVE-2023-10025

 • vulnName